Authentic Banh Mi Recipe with Lemongrass Pork

 - Pork shoulder – The main protein in my lemongrass pork banh mi.
 I love using pork shoulder because it has a great fat to meat ratio.
-Good substitutes for pork shoulder are pork belly and pork butt.
-You can also use leaner cuts of pork like pork chops or pork loin, but personally, I don’t think it’ll taste as good.
+Good substitutes for pork shoulder are pork belly and pork butt because both have similar fat content which makes the pork juicy.

 First prep the cha lua, cucumbers, and jalapeños by thinly slicing them.
 Set them aside in the fridge.
 Combine all the ingredients for the lemongrass pork in a bowl.
 Make sure the lemongrass pork is coated in the marinade.
 Let it marinate for at least 30 minutes.
 Next heat a grill pan or regular pan over high heat.
 Cook the pork for 1-2 minutes on each side until it is brown.
 Set aside the pork.